 A spacious dining table

-This one might feel like the most obvious – but apart from being able to host loads of people, once we’re allowed to do so again, these extra-large designs are also right on trend.
+This one might feel like the most obvious – but these extra-large designs are right on trend.
 Add chairs or benches to your preference and you’re all ready to go for whatever life throws at you – from months spent in a makeshift home office to big reunion parties.

 A good and practical bin (don’t forget to recycle!)